-On 29 May 2014, Harbour Pensions Limited ('Harbour') wrote to Aegon enclosing an application to transfer Mr S's pension benefits to the HRS.
+On 29 May 2014, Harbour Pensions Limited ('Harbour') wrote to Aviva enclosing an application to transfer Mr S's pension benefits to the HRS.
 Harbour was authorised by the Maltese Financial Services Authority to act as a retirement scheme administrator and was the administrator of the HRS.

-Amongst the documents provided was an LOA authorising Aegon to correspond with Harbour, signed transfer discharge and HMRC forms and confirmation from HMRC that the HRS was entered onto its recognised list in April 2013.
-The transfer discharge forms used were the ones that Aegon sent to MRS - they included the covering letter that Aegon had originally sent with the forms.
+Amongst the documents provided was an LOA authorising Aviva to correspond with Harbour, signed transfer discharge and HMRC forms and confirmation from HMRC that the HRS was entered onto its recognised list in April 2013.
+The transfer discharge forms used were the ones that Aviva had sent to MRS - the covering letter that it originally sent with the forms was included in the documents sent by Harbour.
+The discharge form contained a section asking for details of Mr S' financial adviser, if he was using one.
+This was left blank.

-A similar application was submitted to Firm F at the same time, to transfer the pension benefits Mr S held with it to the HRS.
+A similar application was submitted to Firm S at the same time, to transfer the pension benefits Mr S held with it to the HRS.